hackabletype/hackabletype.github.io/_pages/about.md

 systems.

-His experience with embedded systems (small devices, usually lacking an operating system) has lead him to work on a lot of projects designing physical, tangible, and mobile devices.
+His experience with embedded systems (small devices, usually lacking an operating system) has helped him design many tangible physical projects, as well as mobile devices.

 For more information about Nathan and his experience, take a look at his [LinkedIn profile](https://www.linkedin.com/in/nate-double-u/), or you can